Feminism in New Zealand

 Feminism in New Zealand is a series of actions and a philosophy to advance rights for women in New Zealand.
 This can be seen to have taken place through parliament and legislation, and also by actions and role modelling by significant women and groups of people throughout New Zealand's history.
-The women's suffrage movement in New Zealand succeeded in 1893 when New Zealand became the first nation where all women were awarded the right to vote.
+The women's suffrage movement in New Zealand succeeded in 1893 when New Zealand became the first nation where all women were granted the right to vote.
 New Zealand was also the first country in the world in which the five highest offices of power were held by women, which occurred between March 2005 and August 2006, with Queen Elizabeth II, Governor-General Silvia Cartwright, Prime Minister Helen Clark, Speaker of the New Zealand House of Representatives Margaret Wilson and Chief Justice Sian Elias.
+From October 2022 to October 2023, New Zealand achieved gender-equal representation in Parliament for the first time.

 In 1840 Māori women were part of the signing of the Treaty of Waitangi that created New Zealand as part of the British Empire under Queen Victoria.
-The British government passed the New Zealand Constitution Act 1852 which granted limited-self rule, an estimated three-quarters of the adult male European population in New Zealand had the right to vote in the first elections in 1853.
-Māori first voted in 1868 and women voted in 1893.
+Wāhine Māori were at the forefront of the women's suffragist movement, including campaigning for their right to vote and to stand as members of Te Kotahitanga.11 years after universal male suffrage was granted, universal female suffrage was achieved on 19 September 1893.
+Iriaka Rātana became the first wāhine Māori MP in 1949.

 History

 Pre-colonisation

 Prior to European settlement of New Zealand Māori women had varied responsibilities as tribal leaders, military strategists, warriors, poets, composers and healers.
 Their roles were irrespective of their gender.
 Kinship systems in Māori tribes were often arranged matrilineally.

 Diplomacy and rituals of exchange between Māori tribes were often arranged according to the concept of mana wahine, the prestige and political power held by a woman or the women of a tribe.
-Today, numerous Māori iwi and hapu descended from such women insist on identifying themselves as being "the people of" that particular female ancestor.
+Today, numerous Māori iwi and hapū descended from such women insist on identifying themselves as being "the people of" that particular female ancestor.
 For example, on the East Coast of the North Island a prominent iwi group is Ngāti Kahungunu, eponymous of the male ancestor Kahungunu.
 However within the Mahia area of that region, there is a local preference for the name Ngāti Rongomaiwahine; Rongomaiwahine being known as the more prestigious ancestor of the people there.
 Similar insistence is made by members of Ngāti Hinemoa and Ngāti Hinemanu.

 Scholars have suggested that the solidification of a patriarchal structure in Māori societies was shaped by colonial contact, largely through the expectations and prejudices of European settler-traders and Christian missionaries.